 Dr Charles T. Hunt is a Vice Chancellor’s Senior Research Fellow in the Social & Global Studies Centre, School of Global, Urban & Social Studies at RMIT University in Melbourne Australia.
-He is also an Honorary Research Fellow at the Asia Pacific Centre for the Responsibility to Protect (APR2P), School of Political Science & International Studies at the University of Queensland, Brisbane, Australia.
+He is also an Honorary Senior Research Fellow at the Asia Pacific Centre for the Responsibility to Protect (APR2P), School of Political Science & International Studies at the University of Queensland, Brisbane, Australia.
 Charles is currently an ARC DECRA fellow (2017-2020).

 Charles’ background is in political science with specialisation in international relations and critical security studies.
 He has a PhD International Relations from the University of Queensland, Australia, as well as MA International Studies and a BSc (Joint Honours) Economics and Political Science – both from the University of Birmingham, UK.
 During his tenure at the University of Queensland, Charles was Senior Researcher in the Institute for Social Science Research (2008-2012), Leader for the protection of civilians program at the APR2P (2009 to 2015), Lecturer in International Security in the School of Political Science and International Studies (2012-2015) and has been an Associate Investigator with the Australian Research Council’s Centre for Excellence in Policing and Security since 2009.

 His research in the field of international relations, peace and conflict studies focuses on four main areas:

 - The changing nature of United Nations peace operations – with particular focus on protection of civilians

 - Reform of governance, security and justice systems in conflict-affected countries and regions

 - Monitoring and evaluation, impact assessment and organisational learning in conflict management, peacebuilding and development programming

 - The Protection of Civilians in armed conflict, the ‘Responsibility to Protect’ (R2P) and prevention of mass atrocity crimes